ArachnidAbby/BCL/docs/source/tutorial/creating_types.rst

 Now, what makes a struct useful is that we can get data back out of it.
 We can also store data into it.
 Each instance holds seperate data, but follows the same schematic.

-That means they all have the same members.
+For this we use the :doc:`Member Access Operator </tutorial/math_operations>` which is the :code:`.` symbol in BCL.

 .. code-block:: bcl
     :emphasize-lines: 14, 24, 25